yusiali/yusiali.github.io/_projects/AggiesBCI.md

     </div>
 </div>
 <div class="caption">
-    The AggiesBCI Team: (Pranav, Garner, Tejas, Oswin, Yusuf (me), & Daniel).
+    The AggiesBCI Team: (Pranav, Garner, Tejas, Oswin, me, & Daniel).
 None of this would have been possible without you guys!
 <br>
 <br>
 <br>